Apartness, sharp elements, and the Scott topology of domains: The apartness topology

 \section{The apartness topology}

-In~\cite[Section~2.2]{BridgesVita2011}, Bridges and V\^i\c{t}\v{a} start with a topological space \(X\) equipped with an apartness relation~\({\apart}\) and, using the topology and apartness, define a second topology on \(X\), known as the \emph{apartness topology}.
+In~\cite[Section~2.2]{BridgesVita2011}, the authors start with a topological space \(X\) equipped with an apartness relation~\({\apart}\) and, using the topology and apartness, define a second topology on~\(X\), known as the \emph{apartness topology}.
 A~natural question is whether the original topology and the apartness topology coincide.
-For example, if \(X\) is a metric space and we set two points of \(X\) to be apart if their distance is strictly positive, then the Bridges-V\^i\c{t}\v{a} apartness topology and the topology induced by the metric coincide~\cite[Proposition~2.2.10]{BridgesVita2011}.
+For example, if \(X\) is a metric space and we set two points of \(X\) to be apart if their distance is strictly positive, then the Bridges-V\^i\c{t}\v{a} apartness topology and the topology induced by the metric coincide (Proposition~2.2.10 in ibid).
 We show, assuming a modest \(\lnot\lnot\)-stability condition that holds in examples of interest, that the Scott topology on a continuous dcpo with the intrinsic apartness relation coincides with the apartness topology.
-We start by repeating some basic definitions and results of Bridges and V\^i\c{t}\v{a}.
-Recalling Warning~\ref{warning}, we remind the reader familiar with~\cite{BridgesVita2011} that Bridges and V\^i\c{t}\v{a} write \(\neq\) and use the word \emph{inequality} for what we denote by \(\apart\) and call \emph{apartness}.